 Alerting API

-Use the Preferences API to get information about legacy dashboard alerts and their states.
+Use the Preferences API to get information about classic dashboard alerts and their states.
 However, you can't use this API to modify the alert.
 To create new alerts or modify them you need to update the dashboard JSON that contains the alerts.

 Get alerts